Should you use grocery delivery on a budget? Read my honest experience with 3 delivery options, plus all my tips for getting the most for your money!

 In fact, most grocery stores DON’T offer their own personal shoppers and delivery service – using their own vehicles and their own drivers – but use one of the above services instead.

-So essentially when you choose “grocery delivery” at ALDI or Kroger or Costco or Safeway, Instacart is the company that shows up at your front door.
+So essentially when you choose “grocery store delivery” at local grocers like ALDI or Kroger or Costco or Safeway, Instacart is the company that shows up at your front door.

 Anytime I order groceries online, I price compare to similar stores to make sure I’m getting the best deal possible.
 The same applied when I was using Kroger’s grocery delivery services.
 I had one tab open for Kroger, one tab open for Walmart, and another tab open for Instacart.

-I added the same item to all three carts and I was VERY surprised to see who had the best deals between the three shops!
+I added the same items to all three carts, and I was VERY surprised to see who had the best deals between the three shops!

-First, let me break down the fees associated with Kroger delivery – shopping at Kroger.com – and fulfilled via Instacart.
+First, let me break down the fees associated with Kroger delivery – shopping at Kroger.com – and fulfilled via Instacart App.

 - Delivery Fee: $9.95